Navaneeth-Sharma/ScrapyLearn/quotetutorial/README.md

 ```bash
 > response.css("title::text").extract_first()
 ```
- To extract the Quotes for the page, Install a chrome extention (Selector Gadget)[https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb/related?hl=en].
+ To extract the Quotes for the page, Install a chrome extention <a href="https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb/related?hl=en">Selector Gadget</a>.
 Next click on the extention and select the text.
 It will return a unique class name or id name for the text.
 For the class name type the following command:
 ```bash
 > response.css(".text::text").extract()
 ```